 National Palliative Care week, the CHPCA says, “is also a time to call for better access.”
 In the entire province of Quebec there are only 22 beds dedicated to pediatric palliative care.
 More than half of them are in Montreal.
 Twelve are at Le Phare.
 In fact, many of the patients who find their way to Le Phare are referred by the Children’s or by Sainte-Justine (which also has a palliative care department).
 Barone says Le Phare would love to be able to help more people.
 Wrzesien agrees, saying “there are really very limited resources.”
 Which is why something like National Palliative Care Week is important.
 It’s about advocacy, Barone says, “for society and for the government to know that these services are important.”

-The main message, Barone says, “is not to look away.”
+The main message, Barone says, “is not to look away.” n